 Students studying art at Humboldt have access to large and well-equipped studio facilities.
 They include the largest metal-casting foundry on the West Coast, an 8,500-square foot ceramics facility, cutting-edge computer lab, photo labs, and extensive sculpture and painting studios.

 Humboldt State is also the only California state university to offer an undergraduate certificate in Museum and Gallery Practices.
 There are four galleries on campus—three of which are dedicated to providing students with artist exhibition and gallery management experience.
 We also have a gallery off-campus in Eureka where students have hands-on opportunities.

 California Cooperative Fish & Wildlife Research Unit

-A cooperation among HSU, the Dept. of Fish & Game, and US Dept. of the Interior to conduct research that benefits fish, wildlife, their habitats, and ecosystems.
+A cooperation among Cal Poly Humboldt, the Dept. of Fish & Game, and US Dept. of the Interior to conduct research that benefits fish, wildlife, their habitats, and ecosystems.